CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

 * [Astro Icon](https://www.astroicon.dev/) - Astro Icon is a straightforward icon system for the Astro framework.
 * [Autoprefixer](https://www.npmjs.com/package/autoprefixer) - PostCSS plugin to parse CSS and add vendor prefixes to CSS rules using values from Can I Use.
 It is recommended by Google and used in Twitter and Alibaba.
 * [LESS](https://www.npmjs.com/package/less) - Less makes a few convenient additions to the CSS language, but you can also simply write standard CSS if you wish.
+* [decap-cms-app](https://decapcms.org) - Open source content management for your Git workflow.
+Use Decap CMS with any static site generator for a faster and more flexible web project
 <a name="fileStructure"></a>

 ## File Structure